sh0ji/photoswiper/README.md

 ## Usage

-Photoswiper comes with two versions: a [Node.js version](blob/master/dist/photoswiper.js) and a [standalone version that can be used in the browser](blob/master/dist/photoswiper.browser.js).
+Photoswiper comes with three versions: a [Node.js version](blob/master/dist/photoswiper.cjs.js), an [ES module version](blob/master/dist/photoswiper.esm.js), and a [standalone version that can be used in the browser](blob/master/dist/photoswiper.umd.js).
-Both will automatically set up event listeners to open the PhotoSwipe instance on click.
+All versions will automatically set up event listeners to open the PhotoSwipe instance on click.

 ### Node